-An uplifting manifesto packed with tips and techniques to help educators unleash the power of humour and laughter in the learning environment.
+Dave Keeling’s Independent Thinking on Laughter: Using humour as a tool to engage and motivate all learners is an uplifting manifesto packed with tips and techniques to help educators unleash the power of humour and laughter in the learning environment.

 And beyond the many stress-busting and morale-boosting benefits that laughter brings on an individual level, the collective rewards of laughter in the classroom setting are also numerous – such as enhancing openness and teamwork, stimulating imagination and creativity and, above all, strengthening the student–teacher relationship.

 Writing with his trademark wit, Dave shares handy hints acquired from his experience in the world of comedy and offers a veritable smorgasbord of activities for use with learners – all proven to generate laughter, enhance learning and make the teacher look great.

 Independent Thinking on Laughter is an updated edition of The Little Book of Laughter (ISBN 9781781350089) and is one of a number of books in the Independent Thinking On … series from the award-winning Independent Thinking Press.

 Part I: The World of Humour and Comedy

 Chapter 1: Funny Business Is a Risky Business

 Chapter 2: What a Sense of Humour Is and How to Define It

 Chapter 3: Humour, Curiosity and Playfulness – Being 7 All Over Again

 Chapter 4: The Sciencey Bit – It’s Brain Jim, But Not As We Know It